Covid 19 coronavirus: New videos show how virus slowed New Zealand's pulse

 Data Ventures head of data Robert Chiu said although using phone towers could only place people within a general area, rather than a specific location, it allowed the unit to capture data from a much larger proportion of the population.

-"We think [location-sharing] is close to about five or 10 percent, while the information we have based our analysis on covers about 82 percent of the population, so it gives us a better representation of the total movements of people in the country."
+"We think [location-sharing] is close to about 5 or 10 per cent, while the information we have based our analysis on covers about 82 per cent of the population, so it gives us a better representation of the total movements of people in the country."

 Data Ventures combined the anonymised data with a population model to account for the fact that children and older people were less likely to own a mobile phone.